grahamnscp/aws-suse-manager/README.md

 Terraform and scripts to show suse multi-linux manager deployment

 ## SUSE Multi-Linux Manager Lab
-This repo contains some terraform to create multiple lab instances of SUSE Multi-Linux Manager 5.x on SUSE Linux Micro AMIs along with a number of SLES instances for use as test clients.
+This repo contains some terraform to create multiple lab instances of SUSE Multi-Linux Manager 5.5 on SUSE Linux Micro AMIs along with a number of SLES15.6 and SLM6.1 instances for use as test clients.

 The number of smgr instances is adjusted using the count parameter in the tf/terraform.tfvars file.